hphelion/documentation/cloudos/en/120/index.md

 Welcome!
 HP Cloud OS is an open and extensible architecture that leverages the power of OpenStack technology, the fastest growing open-source cloud community.
 This documentation site is for anyone interested in HP Cloud OS.

+## Technical Overview

+If you're new to HP Cloud OS, read this HP Cloud OS [Technical Overview](/cloudos/en/120/overview/) to get started.

 ## Video Tutorial

 <iframe width="400" height="225" src="//www.youtube.com/embed/Ba2wMPU5tpk" frameborder="0" allowfullscreen> </iframe>